3mdeb/news-and-ideas/_posts/2018-03-23-minnowboard-turbot-remote-firmware-flashing-with-remote-testing-environment.md

 Shell>
 ```

-Then I saved flashing script shown in the earlier part of the article as
-`flash_mw.sh` in RTE `/root/` directory and executed it.
+Then I saved flashing in RTE `/root/` directory and executed it.
 Syntax is following:
 ```
 ./flash_mw.sh <DIRECTORY_TO_FIRMWARE_FILE>